 What is the tertiary sector or what are tertiary activities?

 The tertiary sector in Bolivia encompasses services where individuals provide knowledge and time to enhance productivity and meet needs.
 Key activities include restaurants, healthcare, education, banking, communication, media, tourism, and transportation.
 These services play a crucial role in the country’s economy by offering intangible goods like expertise and advice.
+The services sector accounted for approximately 51.3% of GDP in 2023, reflecting its growing importance.

-Another example of tertiary economic activity is the mobile cellular sector, boasting over 12 million subscriptions, equating to 100 per 100 inhabitants.
+Another example of tertiary economic activity is the mobile cellular sector, boasting over 12 million subscriptions, equating to approximately 100 per 100 inhabitants.
 This connectivity fosters technological growth, enabling innovation and digital services.

 Military Activities and Economic Sectors of Bolivia